SomajitDey/ccd2/README.md

 # Command-line
 `ccd`

+Supported subcommands are available using bash-completion: `ccd <TAB><TAB>`

 # Sample Workflow
+The information in this section is anything but exhaustive; the subcommands are more versatile than apparent from what follows.
+Use the `-h` option in each subcommand to see its detailed usage.
+For any queries, feel free to ask [us](https://github.com/PhyBi/Collective-Cell-Dynamics/discussions).

 - Create and change into a new directory.

 - Copy and edit the [params.in](/params.in) file. *Put only those key-value pairs for the run parameters that you don't want the default for*. `ccd show_params` lists all parameters ccd takes.
 For meaning and default values of the parameters, please look up [src/mod_parameters.f90](/src/mod_parameters.f90).